trilom/file-changes-action/README.md

 steps.file_changes.outputs.files_modified - `string` - The names of the updated files.
 The output is dependant on the output input, default is a json string.

-### files_deleted
+### files_removed

-steps.file_changes.outputs.files_deleted - `string` - The names of the deleted files.
+steps.file_changes.outputs.files_removed - `string` - The names of the removed files.
 The output is dependant on the output input, default is a json string.

 ## Example usage